kyma-project/kyma/docs/event-bus/docs/03-02-event-flow-requirements.md

 - You have created a [Subscription](/docs/components/event-bus#custom-resource-subscription) custom resource and registered the webhook for a lambda or service to consume the Events.
 - The Events are [published](#details-event-flow-requirements-event-publishing).

-## Details

-Read the following subsections for details on the requirements.

 ### Activate Events

-Use the EventActivation to ensure the Event flow between the Namespace and the Application (App).
-You can also simply [bind](/docs/components/application-connector#getting-started-bind-an-application-to-a-namespace) the App to the Namespace.
+Enable the EventActivation controller to ensure the Event flow between the Namespace and the Application (App).
+Alternatively, use the [Console](/docs/components/console#overview-overview) to [bind](/docs/components/application-connector#getting-started-bind-an-application-to-a-namespace) the App to the Namespace and add the service to the Namespace using the Service Catalog.

 The diagram shows you the Event activation flow for a given Namespace.